 ➳ Where to stay in Vienna?
 Find all the Hotels in Vienna

-Many of the attractions are located in the historic old town in the 1st District, making it the city to be explored by foot.
+Most of the attractions are located in the historic old town in the 1st District, making it a city that can easily be explored on foot.
 In this 2 day itinerary to Vienna we have included the main attractions in the city as well as some hidden gems you must visit in Vienna.

 Where to stay in Vienna?